 - If you’re new to this, or it’s not your main job, you need to dedicate your resources appropriately to these tasks.
 Learn how to make the changes correctly, don’t rush - take your time.

-Keep message continuity throughout your marketing
+Keep messaging consistent throughout your marketing

 When a user lands on your site - whether it’s from a Google search result, a paid advert, a social media post or even your newsletter email - do you fulfil your promise?
 Did the advert/email copy/social media post tell them something, they clicked through to be met with a completely different page?